earthboundkid/Watsuji-and-Aesthetics/3 Aesthetic Experience.md

 > The difficult term _yūgen_, suggested by the stylized beauty of the mask and the spiritual reality behind it, has been translated many different ways; indeed it is difficult to pin down, for Zeami used it with different meanings over a period of thirty-six years.
 The primary meaning of _yūgen_ is “the occult,” or as Waley translates it, “what lies beneath the surface.” […] _Yūgen_, no doubt attempts to describe something it can only suggest.
 If its essence cannot be defined, its results can least be experienced by those with sufficient sensitivity and background.
 (86)

 Pronko is an excellent student of Japanese theater, but if Sakabe is to be believed, Pronko was led astray here by his Western vocabulary. _Yūgen_ can be translated as “the occult,” but this does not mean that what is being occulted is an essence hidden below the surface. _Yūgen_ is rather the way that the depths of the character are constructed entirely on the surface as a surface.
 Through interaction, an aesthetic subject is constructed as the negation of absolute nothingness.
-In the next chapter, we must explore this subject and the aesthetic judgments it makes at the meeting point of feeling.
+In the next chapter, we must explore the subject and object of aesthetic judgment in greater detail.

 <figure>
 ![Figure 2.
 Noh mask shown from three angles][mask]